How to Pick a Platform for Your Social Media Contest

-For example, if your company sells diapers, your target audience might be mothers—so you might want to reach out to women between the ages of 18 and 40.
-On the other hand, if you sell high-end men’s swim trunks, you might be targeting men with a high income who swim and who are between the ages of 25 and 60.
+For example, if your company sells diapers, your target audience might be mothers — so you might want to reach out to women between the ages of 18 and 40.
+On the other hand, if you sell men’s swim trunks, you might target men with a high income who swim and who are between the ages of 25 and 60.

-Once you have the basic demographics of your target audience down, you can try to find the social media platform that your audience uses the most.
-To help with this, the Pew Research Center has provided a breakdown of which social media platforms are popular with various demographics.
+Once you know the demographics of your target audience, you want to know the social media platform your audience uses the most.
+The Pew Research Center offers a helpful breakdown of which social media platforms are popular with various demographics.
 For example, Facebook is popular across a broad range of ages, but if you wanted to target young adults between the ages of 18 and 25, you’d be better off going with Instagram, Twitter, or Snapchat.